Charcot-Marie-Tooth disease: CMT2, CMT4, and others

 • Motor and large fiber sensory nerve involvement from disulfiram differs from typical chronic alcohol-induced sensory neuropathy.

-The effects of disulfiram in combination with ethanol were discovered by 2 Danish physicians investigating the agent’s use as an anthelminthic after they had accidentally induced a disulfiram-alcohol reaction in themselves.
-The drug was subsequently approved by the FDA in 1951 for the treatment of alcoholism and remains in use despite other effective agents, such as naltrexone and acamprosate (13).
+The effects of disulfiram in combination with ethanol were discovered by two Danish physicians investigating the agent’s use as an anthelminthic after they had accidentally induced a disulfiram-alcohol reaction in themselves.
+The drug was subsequently approved by the FDA in 1951 for the treatment of alcoholism and remains in use despite other effective agents, such as naltrexone and acamprosate (14).
 Disulfiram blocks the oxidation of alcohol at the acetaldehyde stage.
 During alcohol metabolism following disulfiram intake, the concentration of acetaldehyde occurring in the blood may be 5 to 10 times higher than that found during metabolism of the same amount of alcohol alone.
 This accumulation of acetaldehyde produces sensitivity to alcohol, resulting in a highly unpleasant disulfiram-alcohol reaction when the patient, under treatment, ingests relatively small amounts of ethanol.
 Disulfiram is still in use as a deterrent to drinking ethanol in the United States, Europe, and other places around the world.
-The drug is court mandated in some situations, but evidence suggests that compliance is poor in this setting.
+The drug is court-mandated in some situations, but evidence suggests that compliance is poor in this setting.

 Nearly 3,000 illustrations, including video clips of neurologic disorders.